Skip to Content

 1 teaspoon of chili oil = 1 teaspoon of gochujang

-1 teaspoon of chili oil = 2 teaspoons of soy sauce or 1 teaspoon of spicy soy sauce
+1 teaspoon of chili oil = 1 teaspoon of spicy soy sauce

 Black Bean Sauce